vladistan/blog_v-lad_org/content/posts/rdf-uploader/index.md

 ```

-Or can be used programatically:
+Or can be used programmatically:

 ```python